ArwaFadaaq/Robust-Spoof-Aware-Speech-Based-Age-Verification-for-Online-Voice-Chat/README.md

 Spoof generation uses two types of inputs:
 - **Spoof sources** — clean speech segments from `spoof_source_clean`,
-  used as the content to be spoofed
+  used as the audio source for Voice Conversion and replay attacks, while their transcripts are used as text input for TTS engines
 - **Spoof targets** — filtered reference recordings from `spoof_targets`,
-  used as voice identity references for Voice Conversion engines
+  used as voice identity references for both Voice Conversion and TTS engines

 Before running spoof generation, a set of utility procedures are available in:
 ```text